Buchi (comedian)

 Onyebuchi Ojieh, known by his stage name Buchi (born April 4, 1979) is a Nigerian comedian, composer, writer, and actor from Delta State, Nigeria.

 Early life and education

-Buchi was born in Kwale Ndokwa West, Delta State, Nigeria.
+Buchi was born in Kwale Ndokwa West, Delta State, south-south geopolitical zone of Nigeria.
 He attended D.S.C Nursery and Primary School and Ovwian Secondary School in Ovwian, Warri.
 After secondary school, he attended Bendel State University (now known as the Ambrose Alli University), where he studied law.

 Comedy career

-Buchi began his comedy career in 2008, after he was introduced to comedian Tee-A, who invited Buchi to his show Tee-A Live N Naked.
+Buchi began his comedy career in 2008, after he was introduced to comedian Tee A, who invited Buchi to his show Tee-A Live N Naked.
 Show in Lagos.
 This led to meetings with other comedians, such as Ali Baba and Opa Williams, who gave Buchi a spot on his Nite of A 1000 Laughs show.
 Buchi has performed alongside other comedians, such as I Go Dye, I Go Save, Basketmouth, and Bovi, among others.